cs-ed/impacts-LNguyen64/README.md

 - Poor: Designs an invention that demonstrates an inaccurate understanding of the invention process.

-**3. Apps can improve people's lives, raise empathy and its potential impacts on society.**
+**3. Apps improve people's lives, raise empathy and potential impacts on society.**

 - Excellent: Demonstrates a clear understanding how apps improve people's lives, raise empathy and its potential impacts on society.